1. Home

 4. Ability to Simultaneously Use Multiple Types of Plastic

-It’s not uncommon for complex part designs to require components made of different materials.
+Complex part designs commonly require components made of different materials.
 While seemingly a matter of simple choices, safely combining plastics can be extremely complicated.
-By ensuring compatibility under all circumstances, plastics expertise from the molder’s project engineers is instrumental in mitigating defects, injury risks, and warranty claims.
+The plastics expertise of the molder’s project engineers guides compatibility, and helps prevent defects, injury risk, and warranty claims.

 Multi-Material Injection Molding Infographic